SALES

 Cons

-• Since it is more of a project management tool, often users have a problem using it as a CRM out of the box.
+• Since it is more of a project management tool, users often have a problem using it as a CRM out of the box.

 • It requires extensive configurations and often all the modules do not operate as coherently as it does in other CRM tools.